 How Small CPA Firms Can Compete and Increase Enterprise Value in an Ever-changing Landscape

 Offering these services however, is a complex decision because of the breadth of expertise required.
-But the very nature of your relationship with your clients is what enables you to offer these services as an additional line of business as long has you have an experience partner to help you deliver these services.
+But the very nature of your relationship with your clients is what enables you to offer these services as an additional line of business.

 There are many benefits of expanding your service offerings to include more business and financial consulting: